kazurayam/materialstore/docs/index.md

 -   <a href="#materialstore-tutorial" id="toc-materialstore-tutorial">Materialstore Tutorial</a>
     -   <a href="#setting-up-a-project" id="toc-setting-up-a-project">Setting up a project</a>
-    -   <a href="#first-sample-code-hello-materialstore" id="toc-first-sample-code-hello-materialstore">First sample code "Hello, materialstore!"</a>
+    -   <a href="#1st-example-hello-materialstore" id="toc-1st-example-hello-materialstore">1st example : "Hello, materialstore!"</a>
         -   <a href="#file-tree-created-by-hello-materialstore" id="toc-file-tree-created-by-hello-materialstore">File tree created by "Hello, materialstore"</a>
         -   <a href="#create-a-base-directory" id="toc-create-a-base-directory">Create a base directory</a>
         -   <a href="#create-the-store-directory" id="toc-create-the-store-directory">Create the "store" directory</a>